 Atomic commands include assignments between data variables, pointer variables, or fields of cells pointed to by a pointer variable.
 The command new node() allocates a new structure of type node on the heap, and returns a reference to it.
 The cell is deallocated by the command free.
-The compareand-swap command CAS(&a,b,c) atomically compares the values of a and b.
-If equal, it assigns the value of c to a and returns TRUE, otherwise, it leaves a unchanged and returns FALSE.
+The compare-and-swap command CAS(&a,b,c) atomically compares the values of a and b.
+If equal, it assigns the value of a to c and returns TRUE, otherwise, it leaves a unchanged and returns FALSE.

 As an example, Figure 1 shows a version of the concurrent queue by Michael and Scott [20].
 The program represents a queue as a linked list from the node pointed to by Head to a node that is either pointed by Tail or by Tail's successor.
 The global variable Head always points to a dummy cell whose successor, if any, stores the head of the queue.
-In the absence of garbage collection, the program must handle the ABA problem where a thread mistakenly assumes that a globally accessed that pointer.
+In the absence of garbage collection, the program must handle the ABA problem where a thread mistakenly assumes that a globally accessible pointer has not been changed since it previously accessed that pointer.
 Each pointer is therefore equipped with an additional age field, which is incremented whenever the pointer is assigned a new value.